jbertoni/Rustics/README.md

 useful for counting events, for example.

 This library also implements a form of hierarchical statistics.
-The hierarchical statistics combine a set of Rustics instances into a single Rustics instance.
+The hierarchical statistics combine sets of Rustics instances into single Rustics instances.
 This summation can allow keeping historical data with a lower memory footprint, and can reduce floating-point loss of precision.
 See the hier.rs file and documentation for more information.